Credit Reporting in 2021 – 2 Common FCRA Violations and How to Avoid Them

-Companies in the credit and collection space have a slew of acronyms to contend with and each comes with its own set of requirements and statutes with which they have to comply.
-To top it all, the pandemic has exacerbated the need to meticulously track changes to the Fair Credit Reporting Act (FCRA) and monitor the Act's effect on disputes arising from the e-OSCAR system.
+Companies in the credit and collection space have a slew of acronyms to contend with, and each comes with its own set of compliance requirements.
+To top it all, changes to Consumer Financial Protection Bureau (CFPB) rules and the Fair Credit Reporting Act (FCRA) / e-OSCAR dispute resolution is only making it more challenging for credit and collections organizations.

-Since the introduction of the FCRA in 1970, the onus of fair reporting lies on data furnishers to ensure that they are meeting all federal requirements and state statutes.
-Broadly, the violations can be put into two buckets:
+Since the introduction of the FCRA in 1970, the organization has put the responsibility of fair reporting on data furnishers to ensure that they are meeting all federal requirements and state statutes.
+Broadly, FCRA violations can be put into two buckets:

 - Erroneous Information Reporting